EqualityAI/responsible_mlops/README.md

 For additional resources, check [out our EAI library]() of Fairness research compiled by our statisticians, academic partners and machine learning experts.

+### Disclaimer
+The use case is intended for demonstration purposes only to highlight responsible AI methods to address data and model bias and improve fairness in model predictions.
+The output model is not intended to be adopted without utilizing additional bias assessment and mitigations, further model development, validation, and adherence to institutional governance processes.

 ## Responsible AI Takes a Community
 The connections and trade-offs between fairness, explainability, and privacy require a holistic approach to Responsible AI development in the machine learning community.
 We are starting with the principle of fairness and working towards a solution that incorporates multiple aspects of Responsible AI for data scientists and healthcare professionals.
 We have much more in the works, and we want to know—what do you need?
 Do you have a Responsible AI challenge you need to solve?
 [Drop us a line and let’s see how we can help!](https://equalityai.slack.com/join/shared_invite/zt-1claqpebo-MnGnGoqCM9Do~40HqbSaww#/shared-invite/email)